Things to do in Munich in Winter

 Temperatures in Munich in winter

 Temperatures in Munich in winter are not so low, but it does snow quite often.
-In December and January, the coldest months, the maximum temperature is five degrees Celsius and the minimum is minus four degrees Celsius.
+In December and January, the coldest months, the maximum temperature is 5º C and the minimum -4º C

-In February and March temperatures reach a maximum of nine degrees Celsius and a minimum of one degree, with frequent rain and snowfall.
+In February and March temperatures reach a maximum of 9º C and a minimum of one degree, with frequent rain and snowfall.

-The number of visitors to Munich in winter
+The influx of tourists in Munich in winter

-The costs of accommodation and some excursions also drop, and it is an ideal time to book excursions from Munich to the surrounding area, such as tours to Rothenburg, Berchtesgaden or Salzburg.
+The costs of accommodation and some excursions also drop, and it is an ideal time to book excursions from Munich to the surrounding area, such as the tour to Rothenburg, the excursion to Berchtesgaden or to Salzburg.

 What to pack when visiting Munich in winter?

-Alternative plans for protection from the cold in Munich
+Alternative plans to protect yourself from the cold in Munich

-If you visit Munich in winter, you probably already know that you will have to wrap up warm to keep warm and you are probably ready for that because many of the best activities in the city are outdoors, but they also have other alternatives for when you need to escape for a while from the wind and snow.
+If you visit Munich in winter, you probably already know that you will have to wrap up warm to avoid getting cold, and you are probably willing because many of the activities that Munich has to see and do are outdoors, but they also have other alternatives for when you need to escape the wind and snow for a while.